OpMonTeam/OpMon-Archive/README.md

 ### Build

-## /!\Thank you for waiting until the end of the reorganization to build the game or plays an old version in Release
+## /!\Thank you for waiting until the end of the reorganization to build the game.
+Please plays an old version in Release

 The build system use *cmake*.